demonsters/raincheck/README.md

 # Raincheck

 Do something when the conditions are right and cancel them if they're not.

-Say you want to connect to a socket when you are logged in, and want to disconnect when not.
-But you can only connect once the socket url is known.
+Say you want to connect to a socket when you’re logged in and want to disconnect when you’re not.
+This can only work once the socket url is known.

-If you know react, you know that it is particularly good in does tips of situations.
-But a socket is not a `react` element, you could wrap in in one (start in componentDidMound, end in componentWillUnmount), but that's a bit akward.
+If you know react, you know that it’s pretty good in these types of situaties.
+The thing is, a socket isn’t a react element.
+You could wrap it as react element (start in componentDidMount, end in componentWillUnmount), but that’s a bit awkward.

-Here comes raincheck to the rescue.
-Inspired by react & redux:
+This is where raincheck comes to the rescue.
+Inspired by react & redux.

 ```javascript